 If your parents are illegal residents or foreign citizens, you should not enter a made-up social security number for them in order to complete your application.
 Instead, the FAFSA® asks that students enter “000-00-0000” as their parent or parents’ social security number.

 It is best that both students and parents be truthful about their citizenship information on the FAFSA®.
 Your information will be confirmed with the relevant government departments before your FAFSA® can be processed.
 However, students and parents should not be worried that their citizenship information will result in deportation or other punishments associated with illegal immigration into the United States.

-Federal student aid is a necessity for many students to get a higher level of education.
-Those who are not citizens of the United States may assume that they are not eligible, but that’s not an absolute.
-Check with your school of choice for help in determining what you are eligible to apply for.
+Federal student financial aid is a necessity for many students to get a higher level of education.
+Those who are not citizens of the United States may assume that they are not eligible, but that’s not absolute.
+Check with your school of choice for help in determining what financial aid you are eligible to apply for.